 - Late July - Summer Internships conclude

 Acceptance to this program will be based on academic achievements, student involvement, and best fit in order to create valuable volunteer/institution relationships.
 Eligible students must have a completed application by the deadline in order to be reviewed for this opportunity.
-There is a $2,500 stipend associated with the summer internship, and the opportunity for affordable housing if necessary.
+Students will receive up to $2,500 in a stipend associated with the summer internship, and the opportunity for affordable housing if necessary.
 Applicants must be available to commit to the months of June and July.
 CLICK HERE to review the internship student requirements and responsibilities.

 Learn more about the required application materials for the Baylor Health Care System CMO opportunity at www.baylor.edu/prehealth/CMOappmaterials.
-Want to read more about the Providence Research Volunteers learning objectives, then please CLICK HERE.
+If you would like to read more about the BHCS-CMO learning objectives, then please CLICK HERE.